tarantool/doc/doc/concepts/atomic/txn_mode_mvcc.rst

         if_not_exists = true
     })

-Connect to the instance:
+Connect to the instance using the :ref:`tt connect <tt-connect>` command:

 ..  code-block:: bash

-    tarantoolctl connect 127.0.0.1:3301
+    tt connect 127.0.0.1:3301

 Then try to execute the transaction with yield inside: